-Project Description, Impact, Outcome, Next Steps and Capacity
+Project Description, Impact, Outcome, Next Steps, and Capacity

-Please address each of the questions below.
-Links to supplemental documents or community-specific data and related information are encouraged to help support or illustrate the planning activity that funding is being requested for.
+Using separate sheets, Please address each of the questions below.
+Links to supplemental documents or community specific data and related information are encouraged to help support or illustrate the planning activity that funding is being requested for.

-- Problem and intended outcome: Describe the problem that the proposed planning activity will address and the intended outcome of the planning activity, e.g., preparation of a growth policy, preliminary architectural report, preliminary engineering report, capital improvements plan or other planning document. - 2.
-Impact: Describe the impact of the proposed planning project in the community including (all that apply): - a.
-On economic development and preparing for or responding to changes in the economy.
-If possible, indicate potential numbers of jobs retained or created; - b.
-On addressing the needs of the community's most vulnerable;
+1. Problem and Intended Outcome: In 100 words or less, dDescribe the problem that the proposed planning activity will address and the intended outcome of the planning activity (e.g. preparation of a Growth Policy, PAR, PER, CIP, or other planning document);

-- c.
-On preventing or eliminating the presence of slums and blight, if applicable; - d.
-On preparing for or responding to change in population.
-Provide population numbers from the U.S. Census Bureau to indicate change; - e.
-On community revitalization, including making use of existing infrastructure; - f.
-On making the community more walkable; and/or - g.
-On the community's ability to attract future investment and/or leverage additional grant funding to address changes/challenges the community faces. - 3.
-Next steps: Describe the next steps the community will take following the conclusion of the planning activity, e.g., additional grant funds sought and sources, implementation, project construction, etc. - 4.
-Community support: Indicate the community's support for the planning project.
-Attach any copies of letters expressing community support for the proposed planning project at the end of the application. - 5.
-Need for financial assistance: Describe the need for financial assistance to complete the planning project. - 6.
-Capacity: Describe the fiscal capacity of the applicant to meet the grant conditions required by Commerce including, but not limited to, managing the planning project and using generally accepted accounting principles.
+- 2. Impact: In 500 words or less, dDescribe the impact of the proposed planning project in the community including (all that apply): - a. on economic development and preparing for or responding to changes in the economy (if possible, indicate potential numbers of jobs retained or created); - b. on addressing the needs of the community's most vulnerable; - on preventing or eliminating the presence of slums and blight (if applicable); - d. on preparing for or responding to change in population (provide population numbers from U.S. Census Bureau to indicate change); - e. on community revitalization including making use of existing infrastructure; - f. on making the community more walkable; and/or - g. on the community's ability to attract future investment and/or leverage additional grant funding to address changes/challenges the community faces. - 3.
+Next Steps: In 250 words or less, dDescribe the next steps the community will take following the conclusion of the planning activity (e.g. additional grant funds sought and sources, implementation, project construction, etc.). - 4.
+Community Support: In 100 words or less, indicate the community's support for the planning project.
+Attach any copies of letters expressing community support for the proposed planning project at the end of the application. - Need for Financial Assistance: In 100 words or less, dDescribe the need for financial assistance to complete the planning project. - 6.
+Capacity: In 100 words or less, dDescribe the fiscal capacity of the applicant to meet the grant conditions required by the DepartmentCommerce including, but not limited to, managing the planning project and utilizing generally accepted accounting principles.